 IEEE TRANSACTIONS ON NEURAL SYSTEMS AND REHABILITATION ENGINEERING (TNSRE) focuses on the rehabilitative and neural aspects of biomedical engineering, including functional electrical stimulation, acoustic dynamics, human performance measurement and analysis, nerve stimulation, electromyography, motor control and stimulation, and hardware and software applications for rehabilitation engineering and assistive devices.

 Authors are encouraged to submit manuscripts as regular full-length papers reporting substantially novel methodology, technology, experimentation and high-quality original results.
 To qualify for publication, these must be previously unpublished and not be under consideration elsewhere.
 The Editor-in-Chief and the Associate Editor in charge will perform a quick review of the manuscript to determine the suitability of the paper for consideration by TNSRE based on its topical relevance, quality, and availability of expertise on the editorial board, and papers that are determined to be unsuitable will be returned without further review.
-Manuscripts will ONLY be accepted in electronic format through Manuscript Central.
+Manuscripts will ONLY be accepted in electronic format through the IEEE Author Portal.

-- Formatted in the transactions template: either Word or LaTeX (Windows or Unix)
+- Formatted in the transactions template: either Word or LaTeX

 - 10 pages or less.
 Manuscripts that exceed 10 pages in the template will not be admitted for review.

 - Manuscript text must to be 10pt or larger for the main text, and 8pt or larger for tables and figures.

 - Since January 1, 2018 EMBS journals no longer publish author bios or photos.

 - Abstract can be no more than 250 words for regular papers.

 - Figures and tables should be interspersed within the paper, numbered sequentially, with features clearly marked and detailed legends.
 High-resolution figures may be uploaded separately if needed.